Along

 many roads become impassable after heavy rains.

-December to February is still good for game viewing
+December to February is still good for game

-are usually closed from March to May.
+safari lodges are usually closed from March

 SELOUS